-How Do I Obtain Detailed Information About a Family Trust After the Death of a Parent?
+How Do I Begin a Probate Case After the Death of a Friend or Family Member?

 Through a Will or Trust After My Death, Can I Designate Custody of My Child to Someone Besides My Ex-Spouse?